Redundancy procedure

 The criteria, or the application of them, should not discriminate because of:

-• protected characteristics under the Equality Act 2010 (which include: disability; gender reassignment; marriage and civil partnership; pregnancy and maternity; race; religion or belief; sex; and sexual orientation)
+• protected characteristics under the Equality Act 2010 (which include: disability; age; gender reassignment; marriage and civil partnership; pregnancy* and maternity*; race; religion or belief; sex; and sexual orientation).

 • trade union membership or activities, or assertion of a statutory right